Risk (game): History

 Risk was invented by French film director Albert Lamorisse and originally released in 1957 as La Conquête du Monde (The Conquest of the World) in France.
-It was bought by Parker Brothers and released in 1959 with some modifications to the rules as Risk: The Continental Game, then as Risk: The Game of Global Domination.
+It was bought by Parker Brothers and released in 1959 with some modifications to the rules as Risk: The Continental Game.
+In 1975, Parker Brothers retitled the game as Risk: The Game of Global Domination.
+Some time between Hasbro's acquisition of the Parker Brothers brand in 1991 and 2026, Risk was rebranded under "Hasbro Gaming".

 The first new version of Risk was released in 1986.
 Called Castle Risk, it featured a map depicting 18th-century European castles instead of a map of the world, and it was a financial disappointment.
 In 1993, the rules for Secret Mission Risk, which had been the standard in Europe, were added to the United States edition.
 After a limited special-edition release in 1999, in France, called Risk: Édition Napoléon in commemoration of 200th anniversary of the Napoleonic era (1799–1815), a new edition called Risk: 2210 A.D. was published in 2001 by Hasbro's Avalon Hill division.
 The game was futuristic-themed, featuring moon territories, ocean territories and commander units and offered a number of expansions.
 Starting in 2002, Risk versions themed around media franchises such as The Lord of the Rings, Star Wars, and Transformers were released, sometimes with as many as six editions per year.
 A collector's edition of classic Risk in a bookshelf-format wooden box was issued in 2005 as part of the Parker Brothers Vintage Game series, distributed through Target Stores.
 In 2008, Winning Moves, a Hasbro licensee, introduced 1959 Risk, a reproduction of the original Parker Brothers version with original artwork, wooden playing pieces and rules.
 Many themed versions are currently being published, and new themes continue to be introduced.

 In the first editions, the playing pieces were wooden cubes (one set each of black, blue, green, pink, red and yellow) representing one troop each and a few rounded triangular prisms representing ten troops each, but in later versions of the game these pieces were molded of plastic to reduce costs.
 In the 1980s, these were changed to pieces shaped into the Roman numerals I, III, V, and X. The 1993 edition introduced plastic infantry tokens (representing a single unit), cavalry (representing five units), and artillery (representing ten units).
 The 40th Anniversary Collector's Edition contained the same troop pieces but made of metal rather than plastic.
 In the 2005 "bookcase" edition, playing pieces are once again wooden cubes.